2019 Afcon: Samuel Kalu cleared of dehydration to boost Nigeria title chase | Goal.com

 The 21-year-old was a key performer for the three-time African champions during the qualifying series, playing as a wing-back.

-However, against Guinea’s National Elephants on Wednesday, he is expected to play little or no part as Rohr’s men eye an early qualification into the Round of 16.
+However, against Guinea’s National Elephants on Wednesday, he is expected to play little or no part as Rohr’s men eye an early qualification for the Round of 16.